Share Your Passion, Share Your Voice

 Reviews local, regional, and national issues concerning excellence in education and opportunities for the development of youth in local communities, and recommends the implementation or promotion of those approaches which show the greatest promise for the enhancement of the quality of life for all youth within the city of Henderson.
-Meets the 3rd Wednesday of the month at 4:00pm in the Recreation Administrative Conference Room, 280 South Water Street, Suite 200.
+Meets the 3rd Wednesday of the month at 4:00pm in the ED/RD Conference Room, 280 South Water Street.
 (Facilitated by Parks and Recreation)

 CDBG Program Advisory Committee (CDBG)

 Reviews Community Development Block Grants per HUD requirements and makes recommendations to the City Council.
 Meetings are held in December and January at 9 a.m.
 Times, dates, and locations may vary.
 (Facilitated by Community Development & Services)